sbkuehn/refArch-k8sAzure/k8s/README.md

 # Deploying Kubernetes Cluster in Azure
-<br>Getting to this folder means you started with the setup folder.
+<br>Getting to this folder means you started with the setup and keyVault folders.
 In order to deploy this cluster, you need a service principal in AAD and a public SSH key.
-Between the setup and keyVault folder, you should have generated a service principal, generated a public SSH key, created a Key Vault, and stored both of those secrets in to reference within the template.
+Between the setup and keyVault folder, you should have generated a service principal, generated a public SSH key, created a Key Vault, and stored both of those secrets to reference within the template.

 **Information on K8s Configuration**
 <br><br>Within this folder, you will find the following files: